webuimaker/wikiHugo/content/cloud+native+infrastructure/index.md

 # Homepage
 title: "Cloud Native Infrastructure"
 description: "
 Cloud-native is an approach to building and running applications that exploits the advantages of the cloud computing delivery model.
 Cloud-native infrastructure is the hardware and software that runs and supports the applications.
-This page gather resources about cloud native infrastructure and how to build it.
+This page gather resources about cloud native infrastructure and how to build it."

-"
 titleDescription: "
 Cloud-native is an approach to building and running applications that exploits the advantages of the cloud computing delivery model.
 Cloud-native infrastructure is the hardware and software that runs and supports the applications.
 This page gather resources about cloud native infrastructure and how to build it.
 "

 type: "widget_page"
-url: "/display/containers/cloud+native+infrastructure/"
+url: "/display/containers/Cloud+Native+Infrastructure/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: